 I’m always exploring new territories in music, I like thinking big and beyond.
 Collaborations are definitely something I really enjoy.
 I am also working on material that is very personal and individual.
 There may be a ‘lone wolf’ NINA record down the road.
 Anything is possible, that’s how I roll!

 So has the lockdown made you more creative or more reflective?
-What are your hopes and fears for the future?
+What are your hopes for the future?

 It’s made me both!
 I’m making use of the time I have and being very productive.
 My heart goes out to everyone who is going through a tough time.
 I hope I can make people feel better through music and offer some kind of hope.
 Uncertainty is always scary, but we will prevail if we stick together in spirit.
 Until then, we have ‘The Distance’.
 We’ll make it through and it won’t break our hearts!